 Research is what determines the reputation of a Grande Ecole.
 It promotes a mindset built on tenacity, commitment and excellence.
 In order to solve the difficult equation of resources and ambition, we favour partnerships with institutions that are renowned for their dynamism and their desire to engage in research that reflects societal concerns.
 Research is also the driving force behind innovative companies, who know that they can count on our involvement and first and foremost on that of our teachers, our lecturing researchers, our students and our resources.

 The research undertaken at the schools in the IONIS Education Group adopts a multi-pronged approach.
-As well as academic research, partnership-based research and technology transfers take place in the fields of expertise of the respective establishments, particularly where our engineering schools (EPITA, ESME Sudria and IPSA) are concerned, and various projects are undertaken based on partnerships we have formed with renowned institutions.
+As well as academic research, partnership-based research and technology transfers take place in the fields of expertise of the respective establishments, particularly where our engineering schools (EPITA, ESME Sudria, IPSA and Sup'Biotech) are concerned, and various projects are undertaken based on partnerships we have formed with renowned institutions.

 Competitiveness clusters were created by the public authorities in 2004 and comprise companies, research centres and training bodies that are committed to a partnership-based approach to implementing a joint development strategy and capitalising on any synergies that might exist in the framework of innovative projects.
 Our schools belong to a number of clusters, reflecting their respective specialisations.